 There are great things happening in my Encounters class and great things in store for the future.
 A group of us just performed a killer skit in class about Aristophanes’ other-half speech from the Symposium.
 We were able to incorporate an inside joke from our Idaho trip as well as a Titanic reference.
 As for the future, we just procured a date for a small Encounters party during which we will celebrate our second essay being turned in as well as continue to rant about our ceaseless workload.

 This is the hardest class I’ve taken so far at Whitman, but it is also one of the best.
-Sure, we may complain endlessly about everything related to it.
+Sure, we may complain ceaselessly about everything related to it.
 However, the end of the day always consists of falling on the floor laughing at something one of us said.
 Because of the wonderful, down-to-earth, hilarious people I am fortunate enough to be with in this class, I adore Encounters.
-Despite all the critique and complaints, I wouldn’t have it any other way.
+Some may wish for it to be taught differently—but honestly, I wouldn’t have it any other way.